HerringtonDarkholme/rs-perf-talk/slides.md

 * JS parsers are slower when parsing concurrently
 * They are CPU bounded because files must be parsed one by one on main the thread
 * Almost all native TS parsers have parallel support, except tree-sitter
-* Native will not parse slower more files to parse at the same time
+* Native will not parse more files at the same time slower

 ---